 by Texas Homesteader ~

-Y’all know we drink coffee that comes in plastic canisters.
+Y’all know we drink coffee that’s sold in red and black plastic canisters.
 When the coffee’s gone the canisters are handy and I’ve used them for so many things so far.
+But they’ve been most beneficial for food storage.
+It’s like my very own (free and easily replaceable) plastic food storage containers.

-I’ve removed the paint & made them into a super cute bread box.
-They’ve been painted & used for planters to share plants with friends.
-And I’ve even made them into feeders for our chickens too. (the complete list is below)
+Those empty coffee cans have also been painted & used for planters to share plants with friends.
+And I’ve even made them into feeders for our chickens too. (the complete list of coffee can repurpose ideas is below)

 But recently we were invited to a covered-dish supper at our daughter’s house in a city a couple of hours away from home.
 ROAD TRIP!
-LOL I agreed to bring our daughter’s favorite cake-mix cookies.
+LOL I agreed to bring our daughter’s favorite cake-mix cookies to go with the meal.

-But you know how when participating in a covered-dish event it’s always inconvenient to find the right container to bring your food in?
-Oh and then making sure you get your container back when you leave?
+But you know how it is.
+When participating in a covered-dish event it’s always inconvenient to find the right container to bring your food in?
+Oh and then trying to make sure you don’t forget to get your container back when you leave?
 What a pain.

-Plus dealing with all those various-sized plastic food containers & mismatched lids.
+Plus dealing with all those various-sized plastic food containers & mismatched lids that tumble from your cabinets each time you open the cabinet door?
+Just.
 Ugh.

 Preparing To Go To Dinner Party